gdbroman/broman.blog/_posts/2020-01-07-the-case-against-college.md

 permalink: the-case-against-college
 ---

 The following article presents a list of six arguments against going to college.
-Note that I'm not trying to make a universal case against college.
+Note that I'm not trying to make a _universal_ case against college.
 I fully recognize that going to college is the right thing for many people in certain situations.

 However, I sometimes feel like people's notion of college is overly romanticized; never questioning it's value - no matter how high the fees or how big the opportunity cost.
 The goal here is thus to present rational counterarguments in order to make the college conversation more nuanced.

+**Update August 12, 2020:** Because of colleges going fully remote, the discussion has made some serious progress.
+People are questioning its value considering the tution stays the same.

 **Disclaimer:** most of the following arguments do not apply to those who wish to become a doctor or any other job where a certificate is legally required.

 **Note:** This is a case against formal education as it is today - not education in general.
-I'm all for learning and the whole premise of this article is that they're two separate things.
+I'm all for _learning_ and the whole premise of this article is that they're two separate things.

-## Argument #1 - We're transferring from being a certificate-based to a skill-based society
+## Argument #1: We're Transferring From Being a Certificate-Based to a Skill-Based Society

 Skills are becoming more important than collage degrees.
 What's that?
 You're not so sure?
 Well, let me elaborate.